 Presentations should be formatted as PowerPoint.
 Teams may request additional formats, pending the approval of the Race & Case organizers.
 The presentation must be given in English.

 Virtual Race Component

 In lieu of our usual ski and snowboard race, we’ll have a virtual race for competitors.
 More details about the race component of the competition are to come.

-A cash prize pool will be divided amongst teams whose combined case and race scores place first, second, or third.
-The specific amounts to be awarded from the prize pool will be announced closer to the date of the competition.
-The winning team will receive the Race & Case Winners’ Cup to display on campus for the following year and will be automatically eligible to compete in the 2019 competition.
+A cash prize pool will be divided among teams whose combined case and race scores place first, second and third.
+The winning team will receive the Race & Case Winners’ Cup to display on campus for the following year and will be automatically eligible to compete in the next year’s competition.